-BIM adoption is slower in developing countries compared to the developed countries.
+BIM adoption is slower in developing countries compared to developed countries.
 This emphasises the need to encourage BIM adoption on construction projects in developing countries through the mitigation of the risks associated with BIM adoption.
 The strategies contained in the framework are useful for maximising the BIM adoption risks.
 Theoretically, this research has shown that the strategic planning of BIM adoption enables the proper management of BIM tools and processes.
-Also, the research has shown that the process of BIM on construction projects is as important as the process of the adoption and the adherence to best practice.
+Also, the research has shown that the adoption of BIM on construction projects is as important as the process of adoption and adherence to best practices.
 Failure to link BIM adoption to project expectations and complexities will likely result in an unsuccessful BIM adoption.